 Total revenue: $16.9 billion (Q2 2022)

 One of the most successful U.S.-based companies of all time is Tesla Incorporated.
-With Elon Musk behind the wheel, Tesla has become the biggest maker of Electric Autonomous Vehicles in the world.
+With Elon Musk behind the wheel, Tesla has become the world’s biggest maker of Electric Autonomous Vehicles.
 Tesla is also well known for its role in launching SpaceX and inner space exploration.

 Tesla reported $2.27 per share adjusted earnings on $16.93 billion in revenue in Q2 2022.

 Nescafé developed its business-to-consumer (B2C) platform on a Shopify Plus Plan, and currently sells confectionery, cooking aids, pet care, food, and beverage products through its shop.